CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCE (sitting up).
 Say that again.
 I must have got it wrong.

 PRINCESS.
 It’s different for me, because I’m used to it.
-Besides, I’m so much lighter.
+Besides, I’m so much

 PRINCE.
 You don’t mean that you—